vitorinux/OCS.macOSx/README.md

 # OCS.macOSx
-All Scripts tested on MacOSX 'El Capitan (10.11.6)'
+All Scripts has been tested on MacOSX 'El Capitan (10.11.6)'

-Get some aditional CPU info to (in the future) add to OCS Inventory Reports
+Scripts to get more CPU info for future usage in perl OCS Inventory Reports modules for MacOSX